bigchewy/PicklesTreatMachine/README.md

 The Illustrator files can be used to create your own Treat Machine, perhaps using a laser cutter.
 The Base is an 18x24" sheet and I generally use 1/4" acrylic.
 The outer cylinder is 12" long and has a 3" outer diameter.
 The inner cylinder is 8.5" long and has a 2.5" outer diameter.
 Both cylinders are 1/4" thickness.

 The base is fairly straightforward but the cylinders require a decent amount of laser cutting or machining skill for it to look nice.

+Dependencies:
+Many.
+Trying to get less.
+OpenCV is the biggest one.
+Adafruit-IO